Godhart/hass-lights-control/README.md

 > NOTE: if you have bi-stable switches with on/off state, not click switches, then switch flicking (ON->OFF->ON) would make lights flash as you do that if you don't set inertial delay for switch OFF state automation

+## More Explanations with Illustrations

+More detailed explanations about how things works can be found [here](docs/EXPLAINED.md)

 ## Configuration

 This section describes how to configure LightsControl and HASS automations for your needs.